mehn0sh/ai-resume-client/README.md

   </div>
 ## <a name="introduction">🤖 Introduction</a>

-this website with help you to make your resume with using Gemini Ai API in this Project i use clerck service for authentication so you can login with your gemail or your github account to social login in this project i use three js library so in landig page you can see 3D models also i use tailwind css and shadcn for a beautiful UI
+this website is responsive and help you to make your resume with using Gemini Ai API in this Project i use clerck service for authentication so you can login with your gemail or your github account to social login in this project i use three js library so in landig page you can see 3D models also i use tailwind css and shadcn for a beautiful UI